Editors: For B-roll of how to safely secure a Christmas tree on a vehicle, click here.

-Thousands of Southern Californians will flock to tree lots across the region searching for the perfect Christmas tree during the next two weeks.
+Thousands of Southern Californians will flock to tree lots across the region searching for the perfect Christmas tree in the next several days.
 The Automobile Club of Southern California is reminding consumers how to avoid vehicle damage and crashes by following a few simple safety tips.

 With a little preparation, the right tools and the right vehicle, transporting a Christmas tree can be safe and easy with these tips from the Auto Club: